smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Adaptive Interface Capabilities/index.md

 !@

 ### Subscribing to System Capabilities (RPC v5.1+)
-In addition getting the current system capabilities, it is also possible to subscribe for updates when the head unit capabilities change. @![iOS]To get these notifications you must register using a `subscribeToCapabilityType:` method.!@@![android, javaSE, javaEE]Since this information must be queried from Core you must implement the `OnSystemCapabilityListener`.!@
+In addition to getting the current system capabilities, it is also possible to subscribe for updates when the head unit capabilities change. @![iOS]To get these notifications you must register using a `subscribeToCapabilityType:` method.!@@![android, javaSE, javaEE]Since this information must be queried from Core you must implement the `OnSystemCapabilityListener`.!@

 !!!
 NOTE
 If @![iOS]`supportsSubscriptions == NO`!@@![android, javaSE, javaEE]`supportsSubscriptions == false`!@, you can still subscribe to capabilities, however, you must manually poll for new capability updates using @![iOS]`updateCapabilityType:completionHandler:`!@@![android, javaSE, javaEE]`getCapability(type, listener, forceUpdate)` with `forceUpdate` set to `true`!@.
 All subscriptions will be automatically updated when that method returns a new value.